breezedu/coursera_java/README.md

 # coursera_java
-# I did not contribute anything to my github repositories in the past one year
+# I did not contribute anything to my github repositories in the past one year.
 # now I am back!